CCI-MOC/m2/docs/rest_api.md

 * DELETE - for resource deletion for node deletion
 * POST - for rest of operations

-**The username and password for HaaS needs to be passed along using HTTP Basic Auth to each possible API call.**
+**The username and password for HIL needs to be passed along using HTTP Basic Auth to each possible API call.**

 Each possible API call has:
 * an HTTP method and URL path